20 Strongest Superheroes Ever, Ranked

 Introduced in 1983's "The Mighty Thor" #337, Beta Ray Bill is the Korbinites' chosen champion to defend the alien race.
 When Thor is separated from his hammer Mjolnir, Bill picks it up and he is deemed worthy, receiving the power of Thor.
 Coupled with his warrior spirit, this transformation makes him a formidable opponent in any combat situation.

 Judging on strength alone, he and Thor are considered to be evenly matched, as their first encounter didn't do much to separate them.
 However, Bill claims to be able to punch moons into oblivion and pummel planets until they break.
-In pro wrestling, that's called cutting a promo and Bill is likely embellishing the truth to instill fear in his opponents.
+In pro wrestling, that's called cutting a promo, and Bill is likely embellishing the truth to instill fear in his opponents.
 These moon-punching abilities aren't something we have seen from Thor, so it is unlikely that Bill would be able to do it.
 Regardless of the exaggeration of his powers, Bill has more than proven himself worthy of protecting others and being an invaluable ally to the cosmos in the Marvel Universe.

 8. Thor

-Thor: God of Thunder, Son of Odin, and Prince of Asgard.
+Thor — God of Thunder, Son of Odin, and Prince of Asgard.
 He is all of these things and more, and he is mighty.
 With the mighty hammer, Mjolnir, at his side, Thor has few equals in the Marvel Universe and the strength to match.

 More than any other character on this list, Thor's strength is surprisingly complicated.
 To start, though it's not all that widely known, he is Asgard's "God of Strength," making him the strongest of that realm's gods.
 In addition, he wears a mystic belt named "Megingjord" that doubles his already incredible natural power.

 Thor is known for his insane physical feats, but it's not clear exactly how strong he is with or without the belt.
 In theory, removing the belt could throw him halfway down this list, or he might already be so strong that he would only move a few places.
-But the fact that his strength could be reduced by removing that belt is one of the key reasons he lands here in fourth place.
+But the fact that his strength could be reduced by removing that belt is one of the key reasons he lands here in eighth place.

 7. Wonder Woman

-Whether she was made from clay and then given life by the gods or the result of a love affair between Zeus and Queen Hippolyta, Princess Diana of Themyscira still chose to leave her island paradise in order to travel to the world of men and fight to make it a better, safer place.
+Whether she was made from clay and then given life by the gods or she was the result of a love affair between Zeus and Queen Hippolyta, Princess Diana of Themyscira still chose to leave her island paradise in order to travel to the world of men and fight to make it a better, safer place.
 Like Superman, most early versions of Wonder Woman were far less powerful than her modern counterpart (some even lacked powers altogether), but this Amazon changed with the times and has since become one of DC Comics' most powerful characters.

 Either a god herself or a mythical figure granted powers by them, Wonder Woman is easily the strongest woman in the DC Universe.
 She's fought Superman and Supergirl to standstills, and in one particular story from 2012, Brian Azzarello and Cliff Chiang's "Wonder Woman" #12, taking her indestructible bracelets off actually made her more powerful because wearing them helped her contain the more extreme elements of her godhood.
 It's not clear if this is still canon, but it paints a stark contrast with Thor's belt.